More than Meets the Eye: Understanding the Effect of Individual Objects on Perceived Visual Privacy: Results

 \subsection{Effect of Environment (\hyperref[rq:env]{H2})}

-To evaluate~\hyperref[rq:env]{H2}, we first compared the average comfortability levels across environments.
-Comfortability level was consistently lower in office settings than in café, with the sharpest drop observed for faces as a foreground PSO (Face: $ -0.67 $; Misc.
+To evaluate~\hyperref[rq:env]{H2}, we first compared the average comfortability levels between environments.
+The comfortability level was consistently lower in office settings than in café, with the strongest drop observed for \textbf{Face} as a foreground PSO (Face: $ -0.67 $; Misc.
 Paper: $ -0.37 $; Screen: $ -0.31 $).
 To systematically assess these differences, we applied the Mann–Whitney U test.
-As shown in Table~\ref{tab:environment_h2}, participants reported significantly lower comfortability (i.e., higher perceived privacy level, PPL) in office contexts across multiple foreground/background PSO pairs.
-The effect was especially pronounced for pairs involving the face as a single foreground PSO ($p = 0.0062$), face/face(a.) ($p < 0.001$), face/tattoo ($p = 0.0261$), and face/landmark ($p = 0.0032$); where office settings consistently amplified PPL.
+As shown in Table~\ref{tab:environment_h2}, participants reported significantly lower comfortability (i.e., higher perceived privacy level, PPL) in office settings across multiple foreground/background PSO pairs.
+The effect was especially pronounced for pairs that involve the face as a single foreground PSO ($p \!=\!
+0.0062$), face/face(a.) ($p\!<\!0.001$), face/tattoo ($p\!=\!0.0261$), and face/landmark ($p\!=\!0.0032$); where office settings consistently amplified PPL.
 In contrast, paper-based PSOs (e.g., birthdate, face(p.)) yielded lower overall comfortability levels but smaller differences between environments.

-The violin plots in Figure~\ref{fig:sig_env} strengthen the analysis of~\hyperref[rq:env]{H2} by visually illustrating the underlying distributional patterns.
-Across all eight statistically signifiant pairings, participants consistently reported lower comfortability level in the \textbf{office} setting compared to \textbf{café}, reaffirming the context sensitivity of perceived privacy.
-Figure~\ref{fig:sig_env} further reveals the changes in distribution spread, indicating a greater consensus about discomfort in office environments.
+The violin plots in Appendix Figure~\ref{fig:sig_env} strengthen the analysis of~\hyperref[rq:env]{H2} by visually illustrating the underlying distributional patterns.
+Across all eight statistically significant pairings, participants consistently reported lower comfortability level in the \textbf{office} setting compared to \textbf{café}, reaffirming the context sensitivity of perceived privacy.
+Figure~\ref{fig:sig_env} further reveals changes in distribution spread, indicating a greater consensus on discomfort in office environments.